Explorations among the rural villages of Capitanata

 Photo essay by Aldo Amoretti

-The work “Viaggio nel Tavoliere delle Puglie” tells the story of an experience of exploration of the Foggia countryside, carried out in November 2022, by Aldo Amoretti and Giuseppe Tupputi in search of the villages of the agrarian reclamation and the ghettos occupied by migrants.
+The work “Viaggio nel Tavoliere delle Puglie” tells the story of an experience of exploration of the Foggia countryside, carried out in November 2022, by Aldo Amoretti and Giuseppe Tupputi in search of the villages of the agrarian reclamation.

-The intention is therefore to try to free the image of these places from their superficial obviousness devoid of content, seeking new keys to reading to observe them, describe them, and reinterpret them, to offer them the light of a new narrative.
+The intention is therefore to try to free the image of these places from their superficial obviousness devoid of content, seeking new keys to reading, observe, describe them, and reinterpret them, to offer them the light of a new narrative.

 In this sense, composed of photographic and textual apparatuses, this work tries to start a physiognomic and at the same time existential reading of the characteristics of the agricultural landscape of Foggia, investigating the reasons for the isolation and abandonment, the disorientation and estrangement in which the depopulated villages of Capitanata seem immersed.
-Taken under opaque skies, at the arrival of the faint glow of dawn or of a livid twilight almost completely covered by clouds, the photographs on display tell us about the places by choosing distance and solitude as conceptual keys to interpret their presence in the contemporary.
-On the other hand, both the architecture of the centers of agrarian reform, both the illegal shacks and the containers of the ghettos, both the old farmers on the doorsteps of the farmhouses, both the young migrants who cross the countryside following inexhaustible routes: all the bodies that animate this landscape appear “always alone and never alone, […] they seem to carry a world with them and have lost it”, like presences perpetually accompanied by the spectre of an absence.
+Taken under opaque skies, at the arrival of the faint glow of dawn or of a livid twilight almost completely covered by clouds, the photographs tell us about the places by choosing distance and solitude as conceptual keys to interpret their presence in the contemporary.
+On the other hand, both the architecture of the centers of agrarian reform, both the old farmers on the doorsteps of the farmhouses: all the bodies that animate this landscape appear “always alone and never alone, […] they seem to carry a world with them and have lost it”, like presences perpetually accompanied by the specters of an absence.
 And it is this concept that Aldo Amoretti’s photographs try to convey.

 A question remains unanswered at the end of this journey: what will become of this plain called Tavoliere because it is flat and deep like the sea?
-What is the fate of the ghettos, the villages and their inhabitants?
-Is it still possible to inhabit the immense distances of the countryside through the reconstruction of archipelagos of urban, landscape and human relations?
-Or are these countrysides destined to become an increasingly abysmal ocean of large estates in which to hide more or less recent ruins and more or less dramatic wrecks?
+What is the fate of the villages and their inhabitants?
+Is it still possible to inhabit the immense distances of the countryside through the reconstruction of archipelagos of urban, landscape, and human relations?
+Or are these countrysides destined to become an increasingly abysmal ocean of large estates in which to hide recent ruins and dramatic wrecks?

 Giuseppe Tupputi